-The syllabus included on a course proposal form must follow the requirements of the Official Syllabus.
+The syllabus included on a course proposal form must follow the requirements for course syllabi at UW-Madison.
 Some information that is specific to a given offering (instructor name, location etc.) is not required (although it is recommended that it be included) all items listed below are required if they apply.

 When the University Curriculum Committee reviews a course proposal where the sample syllabus or elements of the sample syllabus are particularly well done this information is collected and posted to the course syllabi examples page.